cbop-dev/tf-fast/README.md

-# tf-flask
+# tf-fast

 ## Description

-A python service handling some simple HTTP REST requests for Text-Fabric datasets.
+A python (FastAPI)[https://fastapi.tiangolo.com/] service handling some HTTP REST requests for Text-Fabric datasets.
+(This was ported from an earlier version, (tf-flask)[https://github.com/cbop-dev/tf-flask], which used (Flask)[https://flask.palletsprojects.com].)

 It currently handles a limited set of queries for versions of BHS, LXX, and the Greek NT (Nestle's 1904 edition).
 See text-fabric for information on the underlying data platform, and [ETCBC/bhsa](https://etcbc.github.io/bhsa/) (also on [github](https://github.com/ETCBC/bhsa)), [CBLC/LXX](https://github.com/CenterBLC/LXX), and [CBLC/N1904](https://github.com/CenterBLC/N1904) for info on the datasets here employed.